oliverzheng/lgtmeme/README.md

 ## Running server:

 Make sure MongoDB is running.
-Use something like [adminMongo][adminMongo] to setup user and database.
+Use something like [adminMongo][adminmongo] to setup user and database.

 Add a `.env` file to the root directory of this repo, with